Cybersecurity-LINKS/wam/README.md

 - Authentication: you can pass a custom key to create a digital signature (Ed25519) for your data.

+# Target Architecture
+- x86_64
+- riscv64 (look at the README.md in the riscv folder)

 # Requirements
 You need to install the dependencies for `iota.c`: